-But now you’ve tired of feeling this way.
+But now you’re tired of feeling this way.
 The stressful situation that initially threw you off is over now.
 Logically, you know you are safe now.
 But you still don’t feel like yourself.
 You’re jumpy most of the time.
-Horrible memories come up out of nowhere and it’s like your right back in that traumatic moment.
-Sometimes something you see out of the corner of your eye or some new story can cause you a moment of panic and leave you feeling “off.”
-Each day you have to find the energy just to make it through the day.
+Horrible memories come up out of nowhere and it’s like you’re right back in that traumatic moment.
+Sometimes something you see out of the corner of your eye or some news story can cause you a moment of panic and leave you feeling “off.”
+And sometimes you have to find the energy just to make it through the day.

 What Counts as Trauma?